-- According to conditions of GIZ14 and Ministry of Labour, the training period for a person to become officially qualified in carpentry or metals works is optimum to be two years so accordingly, the training period for this diploma at NECC-VTCs was reduced from three years to two years. - Likewise in terms of GIZ and MoL conditions, the Aluminium department was separated from welding and metals so, Aluminium works became a separate profession with a one year training program. - Starting from December 2016 a new vocational training diploma in HVAC was commenced in partnership with GIZ through EU funding program for TVET in Palestine.
-The diploma is similarly for a total period of two years including external on-job training.
-Now NECC has one group studying at the first year, there will be a second group joining in next September. - This diploma is mainly specialized in heating and cooling systems, air conditioning and refrigeration implications; the 1st year will be focusing on refrigerators while the 2nd year will be focusing on heating and cooling systems especially air conditioners. - Note: the numbers of enrolled students in all professions/trades are illustrated in table (10) p 27.
+- According to conditions of GIZ16 and Ministry of Labor, the training period for a person to become officially qualified in carpentry or metals works is optimum to be two years so accordingly, the training period for this diploma at NECC-VTCs was reduced from three years to two years. - Likewise, in terms of GIZ and MoL conditions, the Aluminum department was separated from welding and metals so, Aluminum works became a separate profession with a one-year training program. - In December 2017, a new class student (approx. 20) will be enrolling the HVAC diploma which was commenced starting from December 2016, the vocational training diploma in HVAC was commenced in partnership with GIZ through EU funding program for TVET in Palestine.
+The diploma is similarly for a total period of two years including external training.
+The group currently studying at the first year, will be examined and upgraded to the 2nd-year level in next December. - The HVAC diploma is mainly specialized in heating and cooling systems, air conditioning and refrigeration implications; the 1st year was focusing on refrigerators while the 2nd year will be focusing on heating and cooling systems especially air conditioners. - Note: the numbers of enrolled students in all TVET professions/trades are illustrated in table (11) page 27.

-NECC is striving to link graduates with the labour market.
-In that endeavour, NECC provides support to graduates through market connections, skills-upgrade courses, and occasionally job creation initiatives and small grants in cooperation and partnership with a various network of organizations.
+NECC is striving to link graduates with the labor market.
+In that endeavor, NECC provides support to graduates after issuance of their certification through providing market connections, skills-upgrade courses, and occasionally job creation initiatives and small grants in cooperation and partnership with a various network of organizations.